Wittline/Python-recursion/README.md

 </details>

 <details closed>
-<summary> <a href="https://www.linkedin.com/learning/python-recursion/the-power-of-recursion"> <strong>Check this course:</strong> Python Recursion from Linkedin Learning </a> </summary>
+<summary> <a href="https://www.linkedin.com/learning/python-recursion/the-power-of-recursion"> <strong>Check the course:</strong> Python Recursion from Linkedin Learning </a> </summary>
 </details>

 # Contributing and Feedback
-Any ideas or feedback about this repository?.
-Help me to improve it.
+Any ideas or feedback about this repository?

 # Authors
 - Created by <a href="https://www.linkedin.com/in/ramsescoraspe"><strong>Ramses Alexander Coraspe Valdez</strong></a>